 The five main stages of grief

-Depending on the cause that caused you a feeling of grief and loss, grief can go through different stages:
+Depending on the reason that caused you to feel grief and loss, grief may go through different stages:

 • Negation.
 "It can not be!", "It's just impossible that this happens exactly with me!"
 When we are informed of the loss that has overtaken us, we refuse to believe.
 "It's some kind of mistake!"
 At the first moment, there are not even tears.
 Later we refuse to accept the loss and the emptiness that has been created: we continue to put a plate on the table for the deceased or left of the husband's family, or see the flashed jacket of his child in the crowd, which is actually far away from us.